Hunting

 Bushmen hunting techniques in Namibia

-In earlier times, the Ju/:hoansi bushmen of North-East Namibia had employed four distinct traditional techniques for hunting animals.
-These techniques had remained unchanged over time, as even in the present day (in 2023), the Ju/:hoansi continue to eschew the use…
+In earlier times, the Ju//hoansi Khoi-san (Bushmen) of North-East Namibia employed four distinct traditional techniques for hunting animals.
+These techniques have remained unchanged, as even today (in 2023), the Ju//hoansi continue to eschew the use of firearms, sticking to their…

 Determining wind direction in savannas

-Determining wind direction it is an absolutely necessity when on a hunt or trail in Southern African wilderness areas.
-Besides of being constantly aware of the wind direction, also the own relation to the sun has to be checked all…
+Determining wind direction is necessary when on a hunt or trail in Southern African wilderness areas.
+Besides being constantly aware of the direction of the wind, the relationship to the sun has to be checked all the time.
+Only when…

 Dormouse trapping in southern Slovenia

 Worldwide, the dormouse family consists of three sub-families and 29 species and in Slovenia the ‘European edible dormouse’ (Glis glis) is native.
-There live three other dormouse species: garden dormouse (Eliomys quercinus), forest dormouse (Dryomys nitedula) and hazel dormouse (Muscardinus…
+There live three other dormouse species: garden dormouse (Eliomys quercinus), forest dormouse (Dryomys nitedula), and hazel dormouse (Muscardinus…